Skip to content

 FMLADocs lets you complete your FMLA certification entirely online, saving time and avoiding the need for an in-person visit.
 Our licensed providers review your application quickly, ensuring you get the required documentation without delays.

-How quickly can I get my FMLA certification through FMLADocs?
+• How quickly can I get my FMLA certification online?

-Is FMLADocs’ FMLA certification accepted by all employers?
+• Is online FMLA certification accepted by employers?

 Yes.
 All FMLADocs certifications are completed by licensed healthcare providers and meet federal FMLA requirements, making them fully valid for employer submission.